 For Retail Leaders & Commercial Directors

 Take-back is a compliance obligation.
-It's also the most overlooked acquisition channel in your stores.
+The same poster turns it into the most overlooked acquisition channel your stores already run.

-EPR and CSRD requirements mean retailers are running take-back programmes regardless of commercial case.
-The question isn't whether to run take-back.
-The question is what you get back from a moment you're already bearing the cost of.
+EU Waste Framework Directive obligations and CSRD reporting cycles mean retailers are running take-back programmes regardless of commercial case.
+The question is not whether to run take-back.
+The question is what you get back from a moment you are already bearing the cost of, and whether claiming the customer-data layer requires a separate IT project on top.

 Without Utilitarian